Dementia is a loss of brain function that occurs with certain diseases. It affects memory, thinking, language, judgment, and behavior.

 - Forgetting recent events or conversations

-- Taking longer to perform more difficult mental activities
+- Taking longer to do more difficult mental activities

-- Difficulty performing tasks that take some thought, but that used to come easily, such as balancing a checkbook, playing games (such as bridge), and learning new information or routines
+- Difficulty with tasks that take some thought, but that used to come easily, such as balancing a checkbook, playing games (such as bridge), and learning new information or routines

 - Getting lost on familiar routes

 - Language problems, such as trouble with the names of familiar objects

 - Losing interest in things previously enjoyed, flat mood

 - Misplacing items